gagin/pyethrecover/README.md

 to be used to generate passwords.
 The multiprocessing library `joblib` is used to test out passwords using all the cores on your machine.

-This tool is compatible with both Python 2 and Python 3.
+Original developer said that this tool is compatible with both Python 2 and Python 3, but in my case the syntax of calls to exception doesn't work with Python 3.
+It also crashes if I provide too password specifications that generates a list too long, so I've added an attempt tracker, to see how far it went, - presumably to resume at that point next time (although it's something to be developed).

 It depends on the following libraries

     joblib
     bitcoin